Here are some tips on how to choose strong, healthy dragon fruit cuttings:

 The third one is probably older than the 1st & 2nd but it is quite skinny.
 The last branch, although quite short, has good plumb to it.
 It's thick, has a good green color & is probably at a good age.

-So Miss Dragon Fruit Universe goes to: The Last Branch!
+So from our observation, Miss Dragon Fruit Universe goes to: The Last Branch!
 Out of these four, it can be our best selection.

 Tip: When choosing, look for a good aged branch that is juicy, feels firm & has a good weight to it when held on your hand.
 A 1-year-old plant usually has branches about 28 in.
 (73 cm) on average.
 An older 2-year-old plant on average is 32 in.
 (82 cm) long.
 You can see some of their growth here: